tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 </table>

 ### Visual Design
 VNN's product suite design language had been been clearly defined before registration's development began.
-However this was one of the first projects I was able to contribute on as a designer, so I felt that even though visual design was a minor chore in the process, it was still an important lesson for me to understand where branding, development, and clear communication all met.
+However this was one of the first projects I was able to contribute on as a designer, so I felt that even though the visual design seemed to be a minor chore in the process, it was still an important lesson to understand where branding, development, and clear communication all met.
 <br>
 <br>